Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 * CRIT if the bandwidth period average is >= `--critical` (default: 90%) of the observed maximum for `--count` (default: 5) consecutive runs.
 * WARN if iowait reaches `--iowait-warning` (default: 80% of one core, i.e. 0.8 saturated cores) for `--count` (default: 5) consecutive runs (Linux only).
 * CRIT if iowait reaches `--iowait-critical` (default: 90% of one core, i.e. 0.9 saturated cores) for `--count` (default: 5) consecutive runs (Linux only).
+* `--no-match-severity` sets the state reported when the filters match no disk and nothing is checked (default: `ok`); set it to `warn`, `crit`, or `unknown` to alert on an empty selection (for example a filter typo or a missing disk) instead of silently returning OK.
 * `--always-ok` suppresses all alerts and always returns OK.